POSITION: Behavior Specialist

 - Participates in ARD Planning Meetings, ARD Committee Meetings, and other team meetings as assigned.

 - Knows and is ready to advise other staff of legal rules and regulations, as well as TSBVI policies and procedures, related to behavior.

 - Assists program by providing coverage or extra support for teachers when requested.

 - Continues professional growth and development, including participating in all assigned professional development.

 - Attend work regularly in accordance with TSBVI leave policy.

 - Comply with all applicable security and safety rules, regulations, and standards.

 - Perform related work as assigned.

 - Graduation from an accredited four-year college or university [Applicant selected for hire will be required to submit a copy of all college or university transcripts].

-- Board Certified Behavior Analyst.
+- Must have certification as a Board Certified Behavior Analyst.

 - If a teacher, must have or be willing to obtain the Teacher of Students with Visual Impairments supplemental certification within a specified period of time OR, if not a teacher, Foundations of Visual Impairment training.